 First of all, do NOT surrender your cats to ANY public shelter.
 It is now kitten season and the shelters are SWAMPED with abandoned cats.
 Kittens are in demand now, and mature, adult cats willl be euthanized first.
 Your cats are older, and it is always a challenge to find good homes for older cats.

-Second, did you adopt your cats through a private rescue group such as Pets in Need, Homeless Cat Network, or the Palo Alto Humane Society?
+Second, did you adopt your cats through a private rescue group such as Pets in Need, Homeless Cat Network, or another local rescue group?
 If so, when you adopted your cat you signed a contract stating that if you could no longer keep your cat that the organzation would take the cat back, thus preventing the cat from being surrendered to a shelter.
 They will honor your contract, so please contact the rescue group.

 Unfortunately Fat Cat Rescue does not have a shelter and cannot take owner-surrendered pets.